Liver cancer (hepatocellular carcinoma)

 Tecentriq works by attaching to a protein in your body, called PD-L1, which is found on some tumour cells.
 When this happens Tecentriq helps the immune system to better identify the cancer cells and kill them.

-How Avastin works
+How bevacizumab works

-Avastin works by blocking an important growth factor called vascular endothelial growth factor or VEGF.
+Bevacizumab works by blocking an important growth factor called vascular endothelial growth factor or VEGF.
 This disrupts blood flow to the cancer, restricting the supply of nutrients that it needs to grow and spread.

-How Tecentriq and Avastin are administered
+How Tecentriq and bevacizumab are administered

 Clinical Trial Data

 Keep in mind that everyone is different, and the response and benefit you may experience cannot be predicted.
-Ask your doctor about the clinical evidence for Tecentriq and Avastin and if the combination is right for you.
+Ask your doctor about the clinical evidence for Tecentriq and bevacizumab and if the combination is right for you.

-Possible side effects of Tecentriq and Avastin
+Possible side effects of Tecentriq + bevacizumab

-How to access Tecentriq and Avastin
+How to access Tecentriq and bevacizumab

 Ready to take the next step?